dbr/pyopenexr/README.markdown

-A parser for [OpenEXR](http://www.openexr.com/) files, implemented purely in Python.
+A parser for [OpenEXR](http://www.openexr.com/) image files, implemented purely in Python.

 This is not designed to be fast, or complete.
 It is written to learn about the OpenEXR file format.